-Historic Collinsville Pioneer Settlement in rural Montgomery County will open its annual season on Saturday, April 1, featuring hands-on activities for all ages from 10 a.m. to 4 p.m.
+Historic Collinsville Pioneer Settlement in rural Montgomery County will kick off the 2023 season on Saturday, April 1, with hands-on activities for all ages!
+From butter making to blacksmith demonstrations, it will be a full day of fun from 10 a.m. to 4 p.m.

-Visitors on April 1 can experience an array of interactive demonstrations – such as butter making and blacksmithing – led by docents dressed in 1800s garb, along with tours of the many buildings and homes that dot the historic site.
-April Fools will be the theme for kids’ educational activities, including “Pioneer Prankster’s Trail of Tricks and Journey of Jokes,” and all activities are included with special event admission.
+Visitors can experience a variety of interactive programming led by docents dressed in 1800s garb, along with tours of the many buildings and homes that dot the historic site.
+April Fools will be the theme for kids’ educational activities, including “Pioneer Prankster’s Trail of Tricks and Journey of Jokes.”
+All activities on April 1 are included with special event admission.

 - Butter making and storytelling in the Visitor Center